 Bald eagles, the national bird of the United States, were nearly extinct before the government banned the pesticide DDT in 1972 and later brought the bird under federal protections.

-Hours before all eyes turn to the sky for fireworks, many were focused on Joey "Jaws" Chestnut as he captured his sixth straight win at the annual Nathan's Famous hot dog eating contest on the boardwalk at New York's Coney Island.
+Earlier on the boardwalk at New York's Coney Island, many were focused on Joey "Jaws" Chestnut as he captured his sixth straight win at the annual Nathan's Famous hot dog eating contest.

 Chestnut, 28, of San Jose, California, the No. 1-ranked eater in the world, scarfed down 68 hot dogs and buns in 10 minutes, enough to win $10,000 and the champion's Mustard Yellow International Belt and to tie his own world record set in 2009.

 "I am going to be 45 years old this year.
-I wanted to eat my age," she said after the event.
+I wanted to eat my age," Thomas said after the event.

 Nelson Mandela: 1918 - 2013